abrahamjuliot/creepjs/README.md

 # CreepJS

+> **Disclaimer**
+This repository is a standalone project and has no affiliation with any external websites, organizations, or projects that may use a similar name or reference this repo.

 [https://abrahamjuliot.github.io/creepjs](https://abrahamjuliot.github.io/creepjs)

 The purpose of this project is to shed light on weaknesses and privacy leaks among modern anti-fingerprinting extensions and browsers.